punt-project/Punt/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/reddcoin/reddcoin) are created regularly to indicate new official, stable release versions of Reddcoin.
+[Tags](https://github.com/punt/punt) are created regularly to indicate new official, stable release versions of Punt.

 Testing
 -------